List of The Mummy franchise characters: Mathayus (Scorpion King)

-Mathayus the Scorpion King (Dwayne Johnson) appears in The Scorpion King film series as well as The Mummy Returns.
+Mathayus the Scorpion King (portrayed by Dwayne Johnson) appears in The Scorpion King film series as well as The Mummy Returns.
 In The Scorpion King: Book of Souls, he is stated to be a demigod rather than a regular man.

-Born in the kingdom of Akkad, Mathayus set out to join the Black Scorpions warrior group, but when he returned from his training, he found that his father's murderer, Sargon, had usurped the throne.
+Born in the kingdom of Akkad, Mathayus set out to join the Black Scorpions warrior group.
+When he returned from his training, he found that his father's murderer, Sargon, had usurped the throne.
 Mathayus set out on a personal quest of vengeance to kill Sargon.
-After accomplishing the task, Mathayus was offered the position of king, but turned it down for a life of adventuring.
+After accomplishing the task, Mathayus was offered the position of king, but turned it down to become an adventurer.

-Later Mathayus, his brother Jesup and their friend Rama join a quest to get the Sword of Osiris and fight the powerful sorcerer Magus who lured them into a trap, destroyed their village and killed their King Urhmet.
-In this quest Mathayus defeated gods and creatures like Anubis, Horus, Minotaur, Sphinx, and Set and travelled to places like Crete, Netherworld and the Babel Tower.
-Mathayus eventually defeated Magus, and he, Jesup and Rama ended up being the last three Akkadians left in the world.

-Mathayus was then hired to kill the Egyptian Tyrant, Memnon, who ruled a part of Egypt with his sorceress Cassandra and planned to rule it all.
+Mathayus was then hired to kill Memnon, who ruled a part of Egypt with Cassandra.
 Memnon killed Mathayus' brother and the other Akkadian Rama, making Mathayus the last Akkadian.
 Once again, Mathayus embarked on a quest of vengeance, but would be aided by the likes of many in a quest to usurp Memnon.
-After killing Memnon, Mathayus wed Cassandra and was crowned the king of Memnon's empire.
+After killing Memnon, Mathayus married Cassandra and was crowned the king of Memnon's empire.